 Over a period of several decades.
 I’ve not only photographed individuals and groups of people, I’ve visually documented numerous events.
 They’ve included family celebrations, business gatherings, and fundraisers.
 I’ve also taken thousands of photos in the metropolitan St. Louis and St. Charles neighborhoods.
 I’m intrigued by the architecture, art, nature, and objects that are unique to each of them.
 Some of the images are included in my online photography galleries.

 My love for photography has not only been a tremendous creative outlet, it has also been a valuable connector and a foundational tool for my business.
-When I begin the process of building a website and digital marketing plan for a client, we start with brand focus and strategic vision.
-When you have a clear picture of your mission and are able to convey it visually, it’s the first step to turning your dream into reality.

 The image is the prelude. – Caren Libby